-Fifty Years Ago, The Beatles Played Cleveland One Last Time
+Fifty-Five Years Ago, The Beatles Played Cleveland One Last Time

 By September of 1964, Cleveland was ready for The Beatles.
 The biggest act in showbiz was winding down its first major U.S. tour, invading cities like a polite-but-irreverent band of redcoats.

 Don Webster: “Is there a chief Beatle?
 Is there a leader of the group?”

 John Lennon: “Not really.
 If anybody gets the blame for anything, it’s me.”

 The Fab Four held a press conference just before their first show at Public Hall.
 About 10,000 screaming fans would turn the concert into chaos.
 Dave Schwensen is the author of “The Beatles In Cleveland” as well as a new book on the group's Shea Stadium appearance.

 “The police in Cleveland really couldn't understand why these four long-haired kids needed more protection than President Kennedy when he'd come to Cleveland a year or so before.
 So they considered this to be babysitting duty.

 "And they pretty much turned around to look at The Beatles; they watched the show to see what all the fuss